cadoween/go-standard-layered-boilerplate/README.md

 ## Tools as Dependencies

-BRIdge is implementing tools as dependencies with go modules.
+Go Standard Layered Boilerplate is implementing tools as dependencies with go modules.
 Instructions on how to use them in the application are linked below.

 | Tools   | Repository                                |